Tina-Mai/journal/README.md

-# 🙋 The Journal app is looking for a maintainer who will help in transforming it into an open-source app
+# journal

-What needs to be done:
+what needs to be done:
-- Remove Supabase and maintain local SQLite only
+- remove Supabase
-- Remove Stripe payments
+- remove Stripe payments
-- Migrate users' encryption keys
+- migrate users' encryption keys
-- Create a release
-- Make users happy

-Contact me at [support@journal.do](mailto:support@journal.do) or [@jarekceborski](https://x.com/jarekceborski)
+- build personal features (voice, script to upload from Notion, etc.)